mvolkmann/blog/src/progressive-web-apps.md

 Service workers have many use cases:

-- enable offline functionality by acting as a proxy between a web app and the network, deciding how to handle each resource request
+- enable offline functionality
 - listen for external events
 - periodically fetch data
-- send notifications to associated web apps using push notifications
+- send push notifications to the associated web app

 A PWA can register any number of service workers, but typically only one is used.

 Service workers can allow parts of a web application to continue functioning after network connectivity is lost.
-They do this by returning cached responses for requests when requests for inaccessible resources are received.

 Common tasks performed by service workers include:

 - creating caches
 - storing resources in caches
-- intercepting network requests and deciding how to respond
+- intercepting network requests and deciding how to respond, including responding with cached values

+### Storage Limits

 There is a limit to the amount of data each application domain can cache and a limit to the amount of data that can be cached across all domains.